exercism/website-copy/tracks/python/exercises/sum-of-multiples/mentoring.md

     return sum(numbers)
 ```

-The solution below shows a terser approach:
+The solution below shows a more terse approach:

 ```python
 def sum_of_multiples(limit, multiples):